Why should my organization form relationships at Stanford through mediaX?

 How long is required to plan a Research Theme?

 It takes three to four months to launch a mediaX Research Theme.
 Stanford operates on three academic quarters that start, roughly: the last week of September, the first week of January, and the last week of March.
 Stanford is a research university, and summer is also an active time to launch.

 How are results of a Research Theme made available?

 Results of mediaX research projects are ultimately intended to contribute to academic journals of science.
-Along the pathway that leads to academic publication, early results in written updates are shared with Strategic Members at briefings, meetings and through Visiting Scholars.
+Along the pathway that leads to academic publication, early results in written updates are shared with Strategic Members at briefings and meetings.

 What provisions are made for intellectual property produced by Stanford researchers?

 The creation of new knowledge is the goal of the research that mediaX sponsors.
 Sometimes intellectual property is also created.
 When this occurs, innovations are disclosed to Stanford’s Office of Technology Licensing.
 If your organization identifies proprietary interests in research at Stanford, mediaX can facilitate conversations with researchers and planning through Stanford’s Office of Sponsored Research for contract research on special interests. (learn more).

 I’m Interested.
 How does my company become a Strategic Member?

 Getting started is easy and partnerships begin immediately.
 Contact Martha Russell for details.
 Strategic Partners commit a minimum of $300,000 /year with an automatic annual renewal for three years.